benlau/quickflux/README.md

 Managing code dependence is very troublesome.

 Writing QML in a Flux way is a solution for this problem.
+Using a global AppDispatcher for communication between components.
 It breaks the dependence and simplify your code by taking out unnecessary signal binding.

 This project provides an implementation of Flux application architecture in QML for user to get started easily.